MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

 You can use our QDK Docker image in your local Docker installation or in the cloud via any service that supports Docker images, such as ACI.

 You can download the IQ# Docker image from https://github.com/microsoft/iqsharp/#using-iq-as-a-container.

-> [!NOTE]
-> You can also use Docker with a Visual Studio Code Remote Development Container to quickly define development environments.
+You can also use Docker with a Visual Studio Code Remote Development Container to quickly define development environments.
 For more information about VS Code Development Containers, see https://github.com/microsoft/Quantum/tree/master/.devcontainer.

 ## Next steps